-Chemical battery farms, flywheels, underground pumped hydro, molten salt, compressed air ... a broad range of energy storage technologies have been technically and commercially mature for a decade and eliminated the historic challenges of intermittency and grid regulation associated with renewables.

-Renewables themselves produce affordable and abundant supply, meeting domestic, infrastructure, commercial, and most industrial demand.
+Chemical battery farms, flywheels, underground pumped hydro, molten salt, compressed air... a broad range of energy storage technologies have been technically and commercially mature for a decade and eliminated the historic challenges of intermittency and grid regulation associated with renewables.
+Renewables themselves produce affordable and abundant supply, meeting domestic, infrastructure, commercial and the majority of industrial demand.
 Small modular nuclear reactors supply baseload for the most energy-intensive industries.
-Fitted with carbon capture and storage, gasfired generation provides backup to national and local supplies, but most of the time lies dormant.
+Fitted with carbon capture and storage, gas-fired generation provides back-up to national and local supplies, but most of the time lies dormant.